Anyone who bought “add-on” travel insurance when purchasing a ticket online with an airline or Amtrak within the last several years.

 Further, because the price isn’t tethered to the actual risk being absorbed, the policy isn’t worth as much as the price being paid.

-It’s believed that some airlines and other carriers are intentionally concealing the insurance kickbacks from both public and insurance regulators and are presenting this insurance as a “recommendation” instead of disclosing their financial interest in the sale.
+It’s possible that some airlines and other carriers are intentionally concealing the insurance kickbacks from both public and insurance regulators and are presenting this insurance as a “recommendation” instead of disclosing their financial interest in the sale.

 How Could a Class Action Help?